-It’s a two-edge sword, though.
+It’s a double-edged sword, though.
 My speech challenge is perhaps my greatest frustration.
 I can’t keep up or integrate easily with conversations.
 In a way, this has helped me to slow down and use fewer words to express my thoughts and emotions.
 Most people would say this is a good thing for me and how I enjoy life now.
-(I’ll skip wondering if that’s a compliment or insult.)
+(I’ll skip wondering if that’s a compliment or an insult.)

 Accessing Resources to Recover

 I have used many helpful resources and specialists during my recovery, which is ongoing.
-This includes nutritionists, physio therapists, and speech therapists.
+This includes nutritionists, physiotherapists, and speech therapists.
 As I improve, I progress to different types of therapists.
 I’ve seen a physical therapist with a background in vestibulo-cochlear problems and a licensed speech language pathologist who helps with my tongue issues.

 I use rehabilitation services in a nearby small town.
 I also have at home care because I live in a remote location.
 My home nurse visits twice monthly to help me adjust to new challenges and monitor changes.
 My local home care network has limited experience with brain tumor survivors.
 So, they seem happy to continue working with me even as I continue to improve.

-The bottom line is I’m here with the ability to enjoy life every single day.
+The bottom line is: I’m here with the ability to enjoy life every single day.
 Even when I have a follow-up medical or diagnostic procedure, I focus on something positive.
 It also took doctors three years to determine my diagnosis.
 During that time, I was deteriorating.
-The new me post brain surgery is a lot better than that.
+The new me post-brain surgery is a lot better than that.